mephisto83/skyview-report/README.md

 ## Current Status

 There is no current implementation of the desired features.
-The current state of the mind map is at about 25% completion.
+The current state of the mind map is at about 15% completion.

 ## Target Status

-The target goal is to reach an MVP product.
+The target goal is to reach an Minimum Viable Product("MVP") product.
 The MVP would be able to connect wealth managers, banks, end users and a 3rd party banking platform.
 The banking services would be available to interested parties.
 Also, wealth managers will be able to customize the theme of the application for their "customers".
 This goal would be reached at the completion of Phase 3.

 ## Overview
 The purpose of this document is to describe a high level view of the requirements for the project management and execution of a new sky view app.
 At the time of this writing, there are 4 phases.
 These phases encapsulate the boundaries of the project.
 At each phase, the boundaries illustrate "safe" places where exiting is optional.
 So when moving from one phase to the next, a decision to continue the process can be made with an understanding that work can pause or discontinue.